COST GUIDE

 For Electricians: Quoting Commercial Rewires

 Walk the building and measure every containment route before pricing anything else.
-Containment is the biggest variable cost.
-Use Elec-Mate's quoting app to build itemised schedules of containment, distribution equipment, and final circuits.
+It is the biggest variable cost and the one most often guessed.
+Use Elec-Mate's quoting app to build itemised schedules of containment, distribution equipment and final circuits.

-Allow adequate time for testing and completing the EIC.
-A 500m² commercial installation might take 2 to 3 days to test and certify properly.
-Do not squeeze this into the last afternoon of the contract.
+Allow real time for testing and completing the EIC and its schedules.
+A 500m² commercial installation takes 2 to 3 days to test and certify properly.
+Add the fire alarm and emergency lighting commissioning certificates, and any documented risk assessment you are relying on under Regulation 411.3.3.

-Include programme-related costs (prelims): site supervision, welfare, temporary lighting, tool hire, waste disposal, and site access.
-On a 6-week commercial contract, prelims can add 8% to 12% to the direct costs.
+Site supervision, welfare, temporary lighting, tool hire, waste disposal and site access all cost money and none of them appear on a materials list.
+On a six-week commercial contract, prelims add 8% to 12% to the direct costs.

 Quote commercial rewires with confidence